 Properties listed on the Register have been used for activities where hazardous chemicals or substances are most likely to have been stored, used or disposed of.
 We have conducted a desk-top exercise to identify these properties, and so it's a record of land which may be contaminated.

 In many cases contamination will not have occurred.
-The flow chart over the page provides guidance on actions you may want to take, depending on what you are doing with your property.
+The chart over the page provides guidance on actions you may want to take, depending on what you are doing with your property.

-How has the land included on the Register been identified?
+How has the land been identified?

-The range of past uses of land which guides all regional councils is the Ministry for the Environment's Hazardous Activities and Industries List (known as HAIL).
-For more information on the list of activities, search for 'hazardous activities' at www.mfe.govt.nz.
+The range of historical land uses which guides all regional councils is the Ministry for the Environment's Hazardous Activities and Industries List (known as HAIL).
+For more information on the list of activities, search for 'hazardous activities' at mfe.govt.nz